Picasso Peace Lily: Care Guide

-Lighting Hours: We use a timer that we plug into the wall that allows us to program the amount of daylight hours we want.
-Our grow-lights turn on at 7 AM and then turn off at 10 PM, which is a total of 15 hours of light they receive.
+Lighting Hours: We use a timer to program the amount of daylight hours for our plants.
+Our grow lights turn on at 7 AM and turn off at 10 PM, providing them with a total of 15 hours of light.

-Our Temps: We keep the Picasso peace lilies at 75-80 degrees (F) during the day then at night, dropping the temperature to 65-70 degrees (F).
-We do this by venting the greenhouse and leaving it open for 30 min or so.
-We can track the temperature with a digital thermometer.
+Temperature: We keep the greenhouse temperature at 75-80 degrees (F) during the day and reduce it to 65-70 degrees (F) at night by venting the greenhouse for about 30 minutes.
+We track the temperature using a digital thermometer.

-Example of low humidity & drying out too much.
+Here's an example of low humidity & drying out too much:

-Another option is to water again, ironically, but this time it's with diluted hydrogen peroxide (1 part hydrogen peroxide to 3 parts water).
-The hydrogen peroxide decomposes into oxygen and water, which supplies much needed oxygen to the roots in addition to its antibacterial and antiviral properties.
+Alternatively, you can water the plant again, this time using a diluted hydrogen peroxide solution (1 part hydrogen peroxide to 3 parts water).
+Hydrogen peroxide decomposes into oxygen and water, providing much-needed oxygen to the roots in addition to its antibacterial and antiviral properties.

 We don't like to use the term "common" when referring to plant issues, but if you notice dry or dead leaves on your Picasso peace lily, be sure to remove them promptly.
 Also, keep an eye out for signs of water stress, such as brown, crispy leaf edges, and adjust your watering or misting frequency accordingly.